-The University of Notre Dame, founded in 1842, is an independent, Catholic university located in Notre Dame, Indiana USA, approximately 90 miles east of Chicago.
+The University of Notre Dame, founded in 1842, is a private Catholic research university in Notre Dame, Indiana, 90 miles from Chicago.

 - Region: Midwest